What is FICO?

 FICO isn’t the only credit scoring model, but it’s probably the one most widely used.
 Consumers have many different credit scores.
 Some are specific to a particular credit bureau while others are based on combined information.
 FICO provides a base score, and it also provides industry-specific scores to meet the needs of different types of lenders.
 These are scores geared to a certain type of product such as auto loans, credit cards, or insurance.

-FICO releases new versions of its scores periodically.
+FICO releases new versions of its scores periodically, and there are some differences you should know, like FICO 5 vs FICO 8 differences.
 The newest version is FICO Score 9.
 However, some companies continue to rely on FICO Score 8.

 Factors That Affect Your FICO Score